lindy-labs/opus_contracts/docs/CairoConventions.md

 # Cairo conventions

-Cairo is a young language, tooling, best pracitces and conventions are still evolving.
-As is true for all blockchain programming (with the possible exception of [Solana](https://twitter.com/KyleSamani/status/1418661490274439169)) writing secure, correct smart contrats is of highest importance.
+Cairo is a young language, so tooling, best practices and conventions are still evolving.
+As is true for all blockchain programming (with the possible exception of [Solana](https://twitter.com/KyleSamani/status/1418661490274439169)) writing secure, correct smart contracts is of highest importance.
 Yet code is read much more often than it is written, hence it should be written in an easy to understand and comprehend fashion.
 Conventions like the following lead to better security, less cognitive load on the reader and improve collaboration.

 Please open a PR if you have anything that you'd like to add to this list.